lizardfs/documentation/source/adminguide/connectclient.rst

 **big_writes**

-On most systems adding big_writes to the options will significantly increase your throughput since it will force the fuse libraray to use writes > 4k.
+On most systems adding big_writes to the options will significantly increase your throughput since it will force the fuse library to use writes > 4k.

 Example::